Apprenticeships Employers FAQ

 Employers choose the training they would like their apprentice to receive throughout their apprenticeship.
 All new starts must follow an approved apprenticeship standard.

 Each apprenticeship standard is in a funding band.
-These funding bands range from £1,500 to £27,000.
+These funding bands range from £1,500 to £27,000 and are paid through the employers digital apprenticeship account.

 Employers can get help from the government to pay for apprenticeship training.